Pineapple can be a healthy fruit to eat during pregnancy. But eating too much may cause some uncomfortable symptoms.

 When you’re pregnant, you’ll hear lots of thoughts and opinions from well-meaning friends, family members, and even strangers.
 Some of the information you’re given is helpful.
-Other bits may be ill informed.
+Other bits may be ill-informed.

 There’s no scientific evidence to support that pineapple is dangerous during pregnancy.
 The rumors about pineapple are purely anecdotal.

 Bromelain tablets aren’t recommended for use during pregnancy.
 They can break down proteins in the body and lead to abnormal bleeding.

 The bottom line: Normal intake of this fruit is unlikely to adversely affect your pregnancy.

-What should you eat?
+What else should you eat?
 Head to your local grocery store’s produce department.
 Depending on the season, there are so many different types of fruits and veggies to try.

 Smart choices might include:

-Eating pineapple may not be dangerous or help you meet your baby any sooner, but eating large amounts can have uncomfortable effects.
+Consuming pineapple may not be dangerous or help you meet your baby any sooner, but eating large amounts can have uncomfortable effects.
 Beware if you have a sensitive stomach.

 If you don’t normally eat pineapple and experience any sort of allergic symptoms after snacking, call your doctor.

 Allergy signs include: